An official website of the United States government

 Share This Page:

 Collection: Mortgage Metrics Report

-The first-lien mortgages included in the OCC's quarterly report comprise 28 percent of all residential mortgages outstanding in the United States or approximately 15 million loans totaling $2.97 trillion in principal balances.
-This report provides information on mortgage performance through June 30, 2020.
+The first-lien mortgages included in the OCC’s quarterly report comprise 23 percent of all residential mortgage debt outstanding in the United States or approximately 12.8 million loans totaling $2.59 trillion in principal balances.